ruby-cube/rue/packages/planify/README.md

 ### Listener Morphing

 A one-time listener can be turned into a sustained listener and vice-versa via the options parameter.
 The listener’s type definition will indicate whether it returns a `PendingOp` (as a one-time listener) or an `ActiveListener` (as a sustained listener).
-Besides, listener morphing, the options parameter is useful for marking listeners as one-time or sustained explicitly in the code.
+Besides listener morphing, the options parameter is useful for marking listeners as one-time or sustained explicitly in the code.

 ```jsx
 onTextInserted(() => {   // sustained listener